mathieuhardy/axum-skeleton/docs/development.md

 ## Database

-In the crate `database`, in the folder `scripts/sql` are stored some SQL scripts.
-They intend to be used by SQLx as plain text request.
-These requests can receive parameters by placing identifiers like this: `$1`, `$2`, etc.
+All base stuff is located in the `database` crate.
+It contains for example the migrations and the base functions to initialize the database.
+It also provides extractors for Axum endpoints.

-The file `build.rs` is called before running compilation and will take all scripts in this directory and create a `src/requests.rs` file that contains all requests stored in Rust constants available for SQLx usage.
+There's no more here as the requests will be declared in each hexagonal crate.

 ## Routes

 Every PATCH/POST/PUT route must allows to receive JSON or form data.
-This can be done easily using the type `FormOrJson`:
+This can be done easily using the extractor `FormOrJson`:

 ```rust
 async fn post_handler(FormOrJson(data): FormOrJson<Data>) -> Json<Response> {